gopherconindia/gopherconindia.github.io/_posts/2014-08-23-adviceforgonewbies.markdown

 One should:

+* either attend a Go workshop, Go meetup, or find somebody that is willing to pair with you that is already experienced with Go.
+These are some of the best ways to get a real jump on the language.
 * read through [the Go standard library](http://golang.org/pkg/) and [Effective Go](http://golang.org/doc/effective_go.html), to learn *idiomatic Go*. *Effective Go* is highly recommended especially if you have a background in another language.
 * do the [Go tour](http://tour.golang.org/#1).
 * go through [the language reference](https://golang.org/ref/spec).
 * go through [Go by Example](https://gobyexample.com/) as long as you don't just copy-paste!
 * just stick with writing Go code and you'll be productive in the language in a matter of weeks.
+* concentrate on interfaces and composition.
+That is the real magic sauce in Go.
 * understand the power of **interfaces**, they are one of Go's great gifts, potentially more important than channels or goroutines.
 This [article on interfaces](http://mwholt.blogspot.in/2014/08/maximizing-use-of-interfaces-in-go.html) and Andrew Gerrand's [description of interfaces](http://talks.golang.org/2014/go4gophers.slide#5) from his closing keynote at GopherCon 2014 would be helpful.
 * leave your OO baggage at the door, if you are coming from another language, be it a dynamic language like Python or Ruby, or a compiled language like Java or C#.
 Go is an object oriented language, but it is *not a class based language and does not support inheritance*.
 * realize that by removing inheritance from the Go language, the opportunity to practice the mantra of composition over inheritance is made manifest, and fighting it will only lead to frustration.